College Life

 The majority of campus bulletin boards are used for college or departmental information only.
 There is one Community board located in Penguin Union Building that is for general information.
 Student-to-student announcements and other materials must be dated and posted for a period not to exceed two weeks.

 Signs or posters may not be placed on glass, painted, or metal surfaces.
 Materials placed improperly will be removed by college personnel.
-Complete bulletin board guidelines and a listing of campus boards and their classifications are on file in the college Event Services.

 Child and Family Services